illing2005/murcss/Readme.md

    crpss.analyze()                 #Calculates the actual skill scores crpss.deleteCache()             #Delete all temporary files
 ```
-crpss.prepareInput() stores the input files in crpss.inputRemapped and crpss.observationRemapped.
+`crpss.prepareInput()` stores the input files in `crpss.inputRemapped` and `crpss.observationRemapped`.
 As you can see the scripts looks almost the same.
 The major difference is that crpss expects only data information about one model (see `metrics.crpss.Crpss`).

 Unittests
 -
-Download the files in /integration/tests/ and navigate to the directory.
+Download the files in `/integration/tests/` and navigate to the directory.
 You should also download the sample_data and adapt the DRS_Structure to run the tests for the file input component.
 Now run the tests using
 ```